Quantitative ultrasound is an ultrasound-based modality to measure bone mineral density in osteoporosis.

-DXA is considered gold standard for measurement of bone mineral density.
-In fact quantified definition of osteoporosis is based on measurement of bone mineral density and its comparison with the healthy young-adult reference population.
+DXA is considered the gold standard for measurement of bone mineral density.
+In fact, the quantified definition of osteoporosis is based on the measurement of bone mineral density and its comparison with the healthy young-adult reference population.
 The values os expressed as a T-score, which represents the number of standard deviations a measured BMD is from the reference population mean.

 A T score< -2.5 makes an individual osteoporotic.

 In other words, a given individual is said to have osteoporosis if her or his bone mineral density is more than 2.5 standard deviations less than the mean BMD of a healthy, young adult.